Picca1e-12/NewMonkeyXR/README.md

 # NewMonkeyXR
-Main Repo for the Hackathon (
+Main Repo for the Hackathon (Strictly React and Node.js)